nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Saving the data

-TuitiONE data is saved in the hard disk automatically after any command that changes the data.
+<b>TuitiONE</b> data is saved in the hard disk automatically after any command that changes the data.
 There is no need for you to save manually.

 #### Editing the data file

-TuitiONE data is saved as a `.json` file `[JAR file location]/data/TuitiONE.json`.
+<b>TuitiONE</b> data is saved as a `.json` file `[JAR file location]/data/TuitiONE.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Caution:**

-If the changes you made to the data file render its format invalid, TuitiONE will discard all data and start with an empty data file at the next run.
+If the changes you made to the data file render its format invalid, <b>TuitiONE</b> will discard all data and start with an empty data file at the next run.

 </div>